levibostian/AndroidBlanky/README.md

 * [Firebase Dynamic Links](https://firebase.google.com/docs/dynamic-links/) - Enable logging into your mobile app via passwordless login by having your backend API email your user a login token that is then exchanged with an access token.
 Launch the app from a Dynamic Link.
 Configure: Follow the directions for [Set up Firebase and the Dynamic Links SDK](https://firebase.google.com/docs/dynamic-links/android/receive).

+* [Firebase Test Lab](https://firebase.google.com/docs/test-lab/) - Run UI integration tests on a real device using Firebase Test Lab.
+Tests get triggered to build from the CI server.

 * [Fastlane](https://fastlane.tools/) - Distributing the app to the Play Store.
 Pretty much automates tasks for me.
 Configure: There is a section in this README for Fastlane under Getting Started.